Friggiboy/MasterRobot/readme.txt

-Both the files FinalRL.m and LoacationOfBoltAndWaypointGen.m  Is to be runed befor running simulink program.
+Both the files FinalRL.m and LoacationOfBoltAndWaypointGen.m  Is to be runed befor running simulinkFinal program.
+The solver much be set to auto.
+If there is no agent.mat file present.
+The agent need to be trained using the